EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 <li> v1.1.3 - Added ERCF_RECOVER command to re-establish filament position after manual intervention and filament movement.
 Not necessary if you use ERCF commands to correct problem but useful to call prior to RESUME; Much improved install.sh to cover toolhead sensor and auto restart moonraker on first time install
 <li> v1.1.4 - Change to automatic clog detection length based on community feedback
 <li> v1.1.5 - Further install.sh improvements - no longer need filament_sensor defined or duplicate pin override if not using clog detection; Cleaned up documentation in template config file; Stallguard filament homing should now be possible (have to configure by hand); Additional configuration checks on startup; minor useabilty improvements based on community feedback
+<li> v1.1.6 - New feature to log to file independently to console (allows for clean console and debug to logfile);  New gate statistics (like slippage) are recorded and available with an augmented ERCF_DUMP_STATS command; Several minor improvements and fixes suggested by community
 </ul>

 <br>